ewanp2025/XpressiveTools/README.md

 Harmonic Lab: An additive synthesis interface with 16 harmonic sliders for building complex timbres.

-Text to Speech: Text to Speech based on phonemes from Software Automatic Mouth
+Text to Speech: Text to Speech based on phonemes from Software Automatic Mouth.

 **Technical**